pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

             is not *Y*, but they're identical so this is equivilent to *X* is not *X*, which is a contradiction.

-    2. Sunstance begins only by creation and cease to exist only by annihilation
+    2. Substance begins only by creation and cease to exist only by annihilation
     3. Substance cannot be divided into 2 substances or form by combining 2 substances.